Vault-ist/api/Account Password Operations/change-password.md

 The endpoint is designed for [changing the password](https://github.com/crypterium-com/api-vault/wiki/Password-Change-Process) of a user on a mobile device.
 When a client sends a request to change the password using this method, they should provide the current password and the new password.

-> ❗️ When re-registering in the system, it is necessary to use a new phone number that has not been used before.

-User registration involves providing necessary information such as the phone number and chosen password.

 ## Request